void-linux/void-packages/Manual.md

   any go.mod files, `default` to use Go's default behavior, or anything accepted by `go build -mod MODE`.
 Defaults to `vendor` if there's a vendor directory, otherwise `default`.

+The following environment variables influence how Go packages are built:

+- `XBPS_MAKEJOBS`: Value passed to the `-p` flag of `go install`, to control the parallelism of the Go compiler.

 Occasionally it is necessary to perform operations from within the Go source tree.
 This is usually needed by programs using go-bindata or